 What does this mean for you and your child?
 What is the best way to encourage your child’s strengths while at the same time helping them deal with situations that challenge them?

-- Firstly, it is important that when your child is old enough to understand their personality type that you explain to them what you see as their strengths.
+- Teach: When your child is old enough to understand their personality type explain to them their strengths.
 Point out to them when you see them using those qualities in a positive way.

-- It is also important that they recognize situations where they are challenged so they can enhance those qualities when called for.
+- Apply: Help children recognize situations where they are challenged, so they can enhance those qualities when called for.

-- Finally, celebrate the unique qualities that make up your child.
-The differences we all have is what makes our families special and unique.
+- Celebrate: We all have a unique blend of strengths.
+The differences we all have is what makes our families special.

 Camping with his Boy Scout Troop is exciting and fun… until Max takes a serious fall while hiking.
 When Wyatt and the rest of the Scouts use their emergency training to get Max safely out of the woods, they learn the value of teamwork and the power of community to achieve big goals.